aspose-barcode/Aspose.BarCode-Products/barcode/net/recognize/australiapost/_index.md

 +  Create a new instance of Aspose.BarCode.BarCodeReader class
 +  Pass image path containing AustraliaPost barcode as parameter
-+  Pass appropriate DecodeType as second parameter
++  Pass appropriate DecodeType as the second parameter
 +  Loop through each result
 +  Get barcode text using CodeType property